 Advice Before Initiating Trademark Application Procedure

-Prior to filing an application for the registration of a trademark, it is recommended that you do a trademark search in respect of identity and similarity, in order to avoid conflicts during the registration procedure or in the marketplace with an earlier registered trademark or a trademark earlier applied for.
+Prior to filing a trademark application, it is recommended that a trademark is searched for identity and similarity in order to avoid conflicts in the registration process or in the market with some previously registered or applied for trademarks.
+Search can be done in two ways:

-During the procedure for the examination of an application for the registration of a trademark, the Institute examines the existence of obstacles to the trademark registration.
+In the process of examining the trademark application, the Institute investigates the existence of obstacles for trademark registration.
 Where a trademark application is filed for an identical and/or similar sign for identical or similar goods and/or services of an earlier trademark holder, it may give rise to the infringement of the rights of earlier trademark holders, in particular if the applicant had used such sign in commerce.